 By 2022, Sound Transit expects to carry close to 70 million passengers on an annual basis, doubling the ridership of 2015.
 On the average weekday nearly 225,000 passengers will board trains and express buses.
 ST Express ridership is projected to grow by nearly 10 percent over 2015 to 20 million annual passengers by 2022.
 Average weekday boardings for ST Express are estimated at approximately 70,000 by 2022.
-With the trips added to Sounder, the commuter rail system is projected to carry over 5.6 million passengers in 2022, growth of over 45 percent since 2015.
+With the trips added to Sounder, the commuter rail system is projected by 2022 to grow over 45 percent from 2015 levels and carry over 5.6 million passengers.
 On a typical weekday Sounder is expected to surpass 21,000 boardings.
 By 2022, Tacoma Link ridership is projected to grow by over 30 percent, driven by PSRC projection for significant growth in Tacoma, and carry over 1.3 million passengers on an annual basis.